gtcore902/nina-carducci/README.md

 * Many tags are missing and/or incorrectly filled in
 * And others optimizations

+:white_check_mark:The goal is to achieve a minimum score of 90% with the [Lighthouse](https://chromewebstore.google.com/detail/lighthouse/blipmdconlkpinefehnmjammfjpmpbjk) performance monitoring tool.

+:white_check_mark:The website must comply with the minimum accessibility rules defined by the WCAG ([Web Content Accessibility Guidelines](https://www.w3.org/WAI/standards-guidelines/wcag/docs/)).

+:white_check_mark:The development must adhere to best practices.

+:white_check_mark:SEO should also be above 90%.

-More information about technical criteria : [Openclassrooms](https://openclassrooms.com/)
+More information about technical criteria : [openclassrooms](https://openclassrooms.com/)

 ## Contributing
 _No contribution needed but you can use this repository._